Rowing

 Rowing is the act of propelling a human-powered watercraft using the sweeping motions of oars to displace water and generate reactional propulsion.
 Rowing is functionally similar to paddling, but rowing requires oars to be mechanically attached to the boat, and the rower drives the oar like a lever, exerting force in the same direction as the boat's travel; while paddles are completely hand-held and have no attachment to the boat, and are driven like a cantilever, exerting force opposite to the intended direction of the boat.

 In some strict terminologies, using oars for propulsion may be termed either "pulling" or "rowing", with different definitions for each.
 Where these strict terminologies are used, the definitions are reversed depending on the context.
 On saltwater a "pulling boat" has each person working one oar on one side, alternating port and starboard along the length of the boat; whilst "rowing" means each person operates two oars, one on each side of the boat.
 On inland waterways, the opposite applies, with "rowing" being where each person in a crew works one oar and "sculling" (especially in sport rowing) involves each participant using a pair of oars.
 In a maritime setting "sculling" means propelling a boat with a single oar operated over the stern.

-This article focuses on the general types of rowing, such as recreation and transport rather than the sport of competitive rowing which is a specialized case of boat racing using strictly regulated equipment and a highly refined technique.
+This article focuses on the general types of rowing, such as recreation and transport rather than the sport of competitive rowing, which is a specialized case of boat racing using strictly regulated equipment and a highly refined technique.

 History of rowing

-In the Ancient World, all major ancient civilizations used rowing for transportation, commerce, and war.
-It was considered a way to advance their civilization during war and peace.

 Ancient Egypt

 The beginning of rowing is clouded in history but the use of oars in the way they are used today can be traced back to ancient Egypt.
 Whether it was invented in Egypt or something learned from Mesopotamia via trade is not known.
 However, archaeologists have recovered a model of a rowing vessel in a tomb dating back to the 18-19th century BC.
 The model they found was of a wide boat with shallow bottom, rather like a barge, which was designed to float on the shallow rivers of Mesopotamia.
-Both the Euphrates and the Tigris rivers were part of the region and flowing from the north to the south they quickly became an integral part of the non-nomadic civilizations.
+Both the Euphrates and the Tigris rivers were part of this region and flowing from the north to the south they quickly became an integral part of the non-nomadic civilizations.

-From Egypt, rowing vessels, especially galleys, were extensively used in naval warfare and trade in the Mediterranean from classical antiquity onward.
-Galleys had advantages over sailing ships: they were easier to maneuver, capable of short bursts of speed, and able to move independently of the wind.
+Rowing vessels, especially galleys, were extensively used in naval warfare and trade in the Mediterranean from classical antiquity onward.
+Galleys had advantages over sailing ships in light seas with low winds: they were easier to maneuver, capable of short bursts of speed, and able to move independently of the wind.